 Machine learning models are just one part of a broader application powered by code, data, and model together.
 In this review of 15 years of outages for a particular ML application at Google, the authors found that ⅔ of outages were caused by systems issues that had nothing to do with ML, and most of the ML-related issues were data problems.
 Your exact breakdown of failures may look different than Google’s, but monitoring data quality and service quality are prerequisites for knowing if your model is actually working well.

 One effective heuristic is to pay attention to the events that are likely to cause changes in model performance.
 For example, if you’re rolling out a new product feature or expanding to a new customer base, you should expect your model performance to change.
 Similarly, code or data pipeline changes and model deploys should trigger you to make sure your model still does what you expect it to.

 Machine learning models are part of a broader application powered by code and data and designed to serve end-users.
 If you monitor fine-grained metrics (or good proxies) about your users, data, and associated systems, you’ll get the first step of continual improvement right: knowing that the system is working right to begin with.

 Unfortunately, just knowing there’s an issue with your model isn’t very actionable - you need tools and processes to fix the issue.
 And unlike traditional software, in ML the tools you need – to debug your issues, fix them, validate the fix, and test the system to avoid repeating mistakes – don’t exist yet.

 That’s why at Gantry we’re building a continual ML improvement platform.
 The goal is not only to help you detect issues that result in poor user experience, but also to help you fix them so your models get better continuously as they interact with your end users.

-Sign up for our waitlist if you’re interested in giving it a try!
+Book a demo if you’re interested in giving it a try!